pandya2703/Car-game-using-Pygame/README.md

 # Game-using-pygame
-A basic car game built with pygame and classes in python.
+A car game built with pygame and Object Oriented programming in Python.